 One of the best ways to increase sales productivity is to make sure your customers have a smooth journey through your eCommerce website.
 Make sure that your visitors find it easy to navigate and place the most vital CTAs in the most engaging part of your website.
 How?
 Well, you can use tools such as Watch Them Live to generate click heatmaps on your website.

 This feature allows you to see what parts of your landing pages or any other pages are more interactive.

 Another great way to boost your sales in watching the session recordings of your visitors on your web.
-This way, you can actually see what your customers do on your website and find out any obstacle and pain points that they are facing which prevent them from getting to the final step of purchasing your products or services.
+This way, you can see what your customers do on your website and find out any obstacles and pain points that they are facing that prevent them from getting to the final step of purchasing your products or services.